viniciusdacal/redux-arc/docs/advanced/RequestMiddlewares.md

 # Request Middlewares
-Request middlewares, as the name says, are middlewares that you can apply to specifics requests.
+Request middlewares, as the name says, are middlewares that you can apply to specific requests.
 Lets say you want to format your payload before the request, but only in a few cases.
 Or you would like to process some response, before it goes to the reducers.
 For all these edge cases, you can use a request middleware.

 # Saving a session token into localStorage
 Let's imagine you have a login request, that returns a session token in case of success.
 On the response, you need to get that token and save it to the browser's localStorage.
 That could be fairly easy to handle with a middleware.